srl-labs/sros-anysec-macsec-lab/README.md

 ANYSec is a Nokia technology that provides low-latency and line-rate native encryption for any transport (IP, MPLS, segment routing, Ethernet or VLAN), on any service, at any time and for any load conditions without impacting performance.

-This lab is an ANYSec demo using [Nokia SR OS FP5](https://www.nokia.com/networks/technologies/fp5/) vSIMs orchestrated by [Containerlab](https://containerlab.dev/).
+This lab is an ANYSec demo using [Nokia SR OS FP5](https://www.nokia.com/networks/technologies/fp5/) SR-SIMs orchestrated by [Containerlab](https://containerlab.dev/).
 It combines ANYSec with MACSec and illustrates ANYSec slicing for distinct network services with multi-instance SR-ISIS and FLEX-Algo.

 Augmented with a visualization dashboard rendering the data received by means of the Streaming Telemetry stack (gNMIc, Prometheus and Grafana).